About This Site

 Translating a book to a web site is a little tricky.
 I’ve chopped it into blog posts, based on sections and chapters, moving the images from the center of the book to individual posts, to keep it visually interesting.

-But this book is a collection of documents which can be read in order or as piques your interest from a title or image.
+The book is a collection of documents, which can be read in order, or as piques your interest from a title or image.

 From the back cover: